BiG-CZ/CZIMEA/CZIMEA_data_metadata.md

 # Listing and links to CZIMEA data and metadata

 - [Cross-CZO sample processing workflow diagram (pdf)](https://drive.google.com/open?id=0B9NLnOiN5c1RUXIzbGNYVTNWMG8)
-- Data "types" generated are described elsewhere.
-That information should be added here
 - [Mayorga et al, Cross-Site Soil and Microbial Ecology Cyberinfrastructure for the CZIMEA EarthCube Project (pdf).](https://github.com/BiG-CZ/CZIMEA/blob/master/EMayorga_ECAHM2017_Poster.pdf) Poster presented at the [CUAHSI Conference on Hydroinformatics in Tuscaloosa, AL, July 2017.](https://www.cuahsi.org/community/cuahsi-science-meetings/)
 - Also relevant: data collected by the CZO's at the same sites